-It’s one of the more intriguing zip codes in the country.
+It’s one of the more intriguing zip codes in the country: 43210.
 Is it a countdown of sorts, often used in marketing campaigns?
 Or are the numbers a coincidental anomaly, with logic and reason being the contributing factor behind the numbers?

-That is the ZIP Code for Ohio State University’s post office, and one listener wanted to know how Ohio State got this easy-to-remember identifier.
+43210 is the zip code for Ohio State University’s post office, and one WOSU listener asked the Curious Cbus project to answer how the university got this easy-to-remember identifier.

 Turns out, it is a coincidence.
 It wasn’t chosen for fun, or because it’s a countdown.
 There is actually an extremely formulaic system to how it came to be.

-The ZIP Code was introduced by the United States Postal Service in 1963, and ZIP stands for Zone Improvement Plan.
+The ZIP Code was introduced by the United States Postal Service in 1963, with ZIP standing for Zone Improvement Plan.

 Many cities in the United States had zone codes, two-digit codes that correlated to different parts of the cities.
 Zone codes were first introduced in 1943.